-Ruling Request 2: Each Feeder Fund will be deemed to own a proportionate share of each of the assets of the Master Fund in which it holds an interest and will be deemed to be entitled to the income of that Master Fund attributable to its interest for purposes of determining whether it satisfies the requirements of sections 851(b)(2), 851(b)(3), 852(b)(5), 853, and 854.
+Ruling Request 1: The Feeder Fund will be deemed to own a proportionate share of each asset of the Master Fund and will be deemed to be entitled to the income of the Master Fund attributable to its interest for purposes of determining whether it satisfies the requirements of sections 851(b)(2), 851(b)(3), 852(b)(5), 853, and 854.

-Section 851(b) provides that certain requirements must be satisfied in order for a domestic corporation to be taxed as a RIC and thereby to be exempt from the corporate level tax on most income.
+Section 851(b) provides that certain requirements must be satisfied in order for a domestic corporation to be taxed as a RIC.